wso2/docs-choreo-dev/en/docs/administration/organization.md

 ## Inviting Members

-The Organization admin can invite members by assigning them a role to the organization.
-The invited members will receive an email notification.
-By accepting the invitation, the member adds themself to the organization.
+The organization admin can invite members by assigning them roles in the organization.
+The invited members receive the invitation as an email notification.
+By accepting the invitation, the members add themself to the organization.
 They are then able to access the resources of that organization.

 ## Roles